• Skip to primary navigation

 Pattern tips and instructions:

-• Download pattern and save to your PC.
+• Save the pattern to your PC.
 Open the pdf document in adobe acrobat.
 Don’t print from google’s online version of adobe.
 (It will sometimes cause the pattern to print to small.)

 • Seam allowance is 1/4 inch with a 1/2 inch bottom hem.